terpasaurus-midwest/esphome-fork/my_components/mlx90640/README.md

-# MLX90640 Thermal Camera Component for ESPHome
+# MLX90640 Thermal Imaging Component

-A standalone ESPHome component for the Melexis MLX90640 thermal imaging camera with advanced ROI (Region of Interest) functionality.
+A standalone ESPHome component exposing and enhancing the Melexis MLX90640 thermal temperature imaging device's capabilities in ESPHome.

+The concept is to expose all the useful functionality from the Melexis driver into configurable ESPHome entities.
+And to provide a framework to build additional features enhancing the implementation.

 ## Features

+This component provides comprehensive MLX90640 thermal imaging capabilities with several unique features not found in existing ESPHome implementations:

 ### 🌡️ **Complete Thermal Imaging**
 - **32×24 pixel thermal array** with temperature range -40°C to 85°C